Home → WorkShare

 The WorkShare program helps businesses keep trained workers during a temporary downturn, and it helps workers stay connected to jobs and maintain their skills.

-The reduction must be temporary and not related to a seasonal, or intermittent down turn.
+- Be temporary and not related to a seasonal, or intermittent down turn;

-Have otherwise resulted in the layoff of at least 10% of the workers in the affected unit for 2-6 months.
+- Have otherwise resulted in the layoff of at least 10% of the workers in the affected unit for 2-6 months; and,

-The employee has to be included in an affected unit of the business.
+- Be included in an affected unit of the business

-The employee would have had to earned enough wages in the last 18 months to meet the regular qualifications for unemployment benefits.
+- Have earned enough wages in the last 18 months to meet the regular qualifications for unemployment benefits; and